 After each comb, wipe the conditioner on to a paper towel or tissue.
 Check the tissue or paper towel for lice and eggs (a magnifying glass may help you to see them more easily).

-Repeat the combing for every part of the head, section by section, at least 4 or 5 times.
+Repeat the combing for every part of the head, section by section.
+Comb each section at least 4 or 5 times before moving on to the next section.

 After you have combed the whole head, rinse out the conditioner.

-If you find lice or eggs, repeat these steps every day until you find no lice for 3 days in a row.
+If you find lice or eggs, repeat these steps every day until you find no lice or eggs for 3 days in a row.

 Check the hair of everyone in the house twice a week for the next 2 weeks to make sure everyone stays clear.